Krutibas Nayak

-Dr. Krutibas Nayak (born 1955) is an author in India.
+Krutibas Nayak (born 1955) is an author in India.
 He writes articles, poems, stories, novels in Odia.
 He is a popular leading name in Oriya literature.
 Nayak has established himself in the field of Children's literature.
 He is nationally recognized and has received many national and state level recognition.

 Nayak was born at an east coast village named Ektala in Rajkanika block of Odisha, India in 1955.
 He spent his early life in Southern part of Orissa, where he graduated in literature from Berhampur University.
 Nayak achieved Doctorate degree in 1992 in the field of Children's literature with his thesis named Oriya Shishu Galpara Swaroop O Vikash(Nature and Development of Oriya Children's Stories).
 During the '80s he edited children's magazine in Odia by names Shishu Nayan, Ame Shishu and Shishu Raija.
 Shishu Raija was published between 1976 and 1990 from Jeypore in Odisha.

 Nayak joined All India Radio in Jeypore, Odisha on 13 December 2012 as Asst.
 Director and promoted to Station Director on 28 February 2014 and retired on 31 March 2015.